GrahamCHill/Projection/GIT_LFS_INTEGRATION.md

 ## GitHub Integration

-The CV Quality Scanner now includes GitHub integration for working with repositories directly.
+The Projection now includes GitHub integration for working with repositories directly.
 This integration uses the same Golang backend service and provides the following features:

 - Clone GitHub repositories
 - Pull changes from GitHub repositories